z0mt3c/hapi-swaggered-ui/README.md

 ## Configuration
 * `title`: string, title of swagger ui
+* `swaggerOptions`: object
+  * `sorter`: Apply a sort to the API list.
+It can be 'alpha' (sort paths alphanumerically) or 'method' (sort operations by HTTP method).
+Default is the order returned by the server unchanged.
+  * `docExpansion`: Controls how the API listing is displayed.
+It can be set to 'none' (default), 'list' (shows operations for each resource), or 'full' (fully expanded: shows operations and their details).
 * `authorization`: object
   * `scope`: string, 'query' or 'header'
   * `field`: string, name of the field
   * `valuePrefix`: string, prefix fields value (e.g. with 'bearer ')
+  * `defaultValue`: string, default value of the api-key field
+  * `placeholder`: string, placeholder of the api-key field

 ## Example
 Since [hapi-swaggered](https://github.com/z0mt3c/hapi-swaggered) exposes its plugin configuration hapi-swaggered-ui should find it's swagger endpoint automatically.
 In case you want to use hapi-swaggered-ui without hapi-swaggered (or the auto-detection doesn't work) you can manually set the swagger endpoint by the swaggerEndpoint option.
 In addition the page title can be changed through the option title.